 The Hazen equation illustrates how WinDETPOND considers "short-circuiting".
 This method is based on a specific volume of water passing through the pond faster than the average residence time, providing less treatment.
 Short-circuiting is calculated assuming hypothetical ponds in series: little short-circuiting is possible if many ponds are connected in series, while more will occur when few ponds are connected.
 The main effect of short-circuiting is an increase in the number of large particles that may pass through a pond.
-Table 47 summarizes multiple evaluations of at 80% of maximum potential due to geometry of inflow hydrograph truncating upper corners of rectangular hydrograph the proposed airport pond for different short-circuiting factors.
+Table 47 summarizes multiple evaluations of sum: 97 the proposed airport pond for different short-circuiting factors.
 The following list summarizes the observations from these analyses: